muze-nl/jaqt/docs/reference.md

 })
 ```

-You can also use the spread operator to include different fragments, like this:
+Finally use the spread operator to include different fragments, like this:

 ```javascript
 const names = {